 2. Blood Clots

-Cats with underlying heart issues are at a higher risk of developing blood clots or Feline Aortic Thromboembolism (FATE).
+Cats with underlying heart issues are at a higher risk of developing blood clots or feline aortic thromboembolism (FATE).

 FATE blocks the aorta, the largest artery in the body, and limits blood flow to the back of the legs.
 Typical signs of FATE include dragging the back legs, coldness, paralysis, and pain.
 Unfortunately, FATE is a life-threatening issue.
-Your cat needs to see a veterinarian as soon as possible if you notice these symptoms.
+Your cat needs to see a veterinarian as soon as possible if you notice these signs.

-What to Do:
+• What to Do:

-Some cats can survive FATE, but sadly many don’t, and there’s a high chance of the blood clot returning.
+Some cats can survive FATE, but sadly, many don’t, and there’s a high chance of the blood clot returning.
 Your veterinarian may want to prescribe anti-blood-clotting medications if your cat struggles with heart problems or has survived a recent blood clot.

 3. Inflammatory Bowel Disease

-Tonkinese cats can also struggle with Inflammatory Bowel Disease (IBD).
+Tonkinese cats can also struggle with inflammatory bowel disease (IBD).
 Truthfully, it’s more of a syndrome than a disease.
 The stomach or intestines react to chronic irritation and cause vomiting and diarrhea.

-What to Do:
+• What to Do:

 If your cat is experiencing chronic vomiting and diarrhea, you’ll want to schedule a vet appointment as soon as possible.
 Your veterinarian will want to do a fecal exam, blood work, and perhaps an X-ray of the stomach and ultrasound.